markjohnson303/qdoba-nutrition-calculator/README.md

 ---

+## Disclaimer

-*Note: This is an unofficial nutrition calculator.
-Always verify nutrition information with restaurants directly for dietary restrictions or precise nutritional needs.*
+This is an unofficial nutrition calculator that I built for fun, personal use, and education.
+It’s not affiliated with Chipotle, Qdoba, MacroFactor, or anyone else.

+The nutrition info might not be 100% accurate or up to date, so if you have specific dietary needs, allergies, or health goals, you should double-check with the restaurant or a healthcare professional.
+I don’t collect any data, and I’m not responsible for how you use the tool or any decisions you make based on it.
+Use it at your own risk.

+All brand names and logos belong to their respective owners.